nighthawkcoders/nighthawk_csa/README.md

 ## Prepare Internet to route to Nginx server
 <details>
-  <summary>Goto freenom.com and register public IP Address to a Domain!</summary>
+  <summary>Goto freenom.com and register your public IP Address to a Domain!</summary>

 ```diff
 - Domain and Public IP Address match your nginx configuration files